Gravitational waves from parabolic encounters: A study of linear and nonlinear memory: Non-Linear Memory and jumps

 Since both $\mathrm{T}$ and $\mathrm{T'}$ aren't traceless, the matrix product $T_{ij}T_{kl}^* \Lambda_{ij, kl}(\hat{n}')$ is written as a sum over matrix products as shown in Ref. \cite{Hait:2022ukn}.
 The matrix product $T_{ij}T_{kl}^* \Lambda_{ij, kl}(\hat{n}')$ in the parabolic case therefore, can be simply expressed as a function of $\nu$, $\theta'$ and $\phi'$,

 The exact expression of $\mathrm{I}(\nu, \theta', \phi')$ is not physically illuminating for our particular case of parabolic encounter, and contains polynomials of $q_{\alpha\beta}$ and trigonometric functions of $i$.
-We will refrain from mentioning it explicitly here, and relegated them to Appendix \ref{sec:IFunc}.
+We will refrain from mentioning it explicitly here and relegate it to Appendix \ref{sec:IFunc}.
 We then substitute Eq. \eqref{eq:interaction_term} into Eq. \eqref{eq:radiated_energy} which gives us the rate of energy radiated as

 Furthermore, in order to obtain the transverse-traceless wave function, we must evaluate the angular integral in Eq. \eqref{eq:nonlinear wavefunction} over $\theta'$ and $\phi'$ and then sum over $\nu$ orders of the Airy functions in Eq. \eqref{eq:radiated_energy}.
 The angular integrals yield